spatie/laravel-query-builder/README.md

 #### Custom filters

 You can specify custom filters using the `Filter::custom()` method.
 Custom filters are simple invokable classes that implement the `\Spatie\QueryBuilder\Filters\Filter` interface.
-This way you can create some pretty complex custom queries.
+This way you can create  any query your heart desires.

 For example: